voxeet/voxeet-uxkit-android/README.md

 A complete documentation about the Promise implementation is available on this [Github](https://github.com/codlab/android_promise)

 ### What's New ?

+v2.0.69.8 :
+ - use fix with recording status updated event looping

+v2.0.69.7 :
+ - SoundManager documentation update

+v2.0.69.6 :
+ - ConferenceCreationSuccess sent on local creation
+ - ConferenceCreationSuccess and ConferenceJoinedSuccessEvent are now holding a reference to the Conference

 v2.0.69.5 :
  - bumped version to reflect the (non default) auto push feature for the AndroidManifest.xml